 - Don’t sound your horn or rev your engine.

-- Pass wide and slow when overtaking giving the horse plenty of room.
-Don’t accelerate rapidly once you have passed them.
+- Pass with a wide berth and slow when overtaking giving the horse plenty of room.
+Don’t accelerate too quickly once you have passed.

-- On roundabouts horse riders will keep to the left within the roundabout until reaching their exit, when they will signal left.
-They will normally signal right only when approaching exits they don’t intend to use.
+- On roundabouts, horse riders will keep to the left within the roundabout until reaching their exit, when they will signal left.
+They will generally indicate right only when approaching exits they don’t intend to use.

 - Motorists should be aware that when turning right riders will not move to the centre of the road, but stay on the left until they reach the point where they intend to turn.